Lake Pedder: Damming

-There were protests in Tasmania and mainland Australia at the flooding of the original lake, before, during and after construction of the dams.
-Protests began when in 1967 the Tasmanian Government revoked the status of the Lake Pedder National Park that had protected the lake since 1955.
+Protests occurred in Tasmania and mainland Australia at the flooding of the original lake, before, during, and after construction of the dams.
+Protests began when in 1967 the Tasmanian government revoked the status of the Lake Pedder National Park that had protected the lake since 1955.
 The role of the HEC as a surrogate wing of the Tasmanian government was perceived when the political or wider social dissent against the HEC power over the Tasmanian environment seemed impregnable.
-Tasmania's political leader, Premier Eric Reece and Allan Knight, the HEC Commissioner, were seen as the leading proponents of the 'damming' of Tasmania against any opinion to the contrary, and were not averse to taking their opinions to statewide and national advertising campaigns asserting their right to dam the lake.
+Tasmania's political leader, Premier Eric Reece and Allan Knight, the HEC commissioner, were seen as the leading proponents of the damming of Tasmania against any opinion to the contrary, and were not averse to taking their opinions to statewide and national advertising campaigns asserting their right to dam the lake.

-Reece was well known for his staunch support of the HEC and its power development schemes on the Gordon River, which earned him the nickname "Electric Eric".
+Reece was well known for his staunch support of the HEC and its power-development schemes on the Gordon River, which earned him the nickname "Electric Eric".
 In 1972, Reece approved the flooding of Lake Pedder, which proceeded despite a determined protest movement and a blank cheque offer from Prime Minister Gough Whitlam to preserve the Lake Pedder area.
-Reece refused Whitlam's offer, stating that he would "not have the Federal Government interfering with the sovereign rights of Tasmania".
+Reece refused Whitlam's offer, stating that he would "not have the federal government interfering with the sovereign rights of Tasmania".

 A series of photographs in the 1976 Tasmanian Year book illustrated the process of flooding of the Lake Pedder area.